DunnCreativeSS/Magic_Binance_USDT-margined_Futures_Market_Maker/README.md

 Big 'sponsor' btn with many much many moar options to sponsor with lives at the top of this page, with a lil heart icon.
 Go ahead, give it a click!

+# Update again!

+The liquidity wasn't that good for margin (cuz of $$ millions on the books @ bbo), so we've re-integrated spot trading.
+It now trades spot and margin :)

+Start your balance with some in dai, busd and usdt on spot and some in usdt, busd on cross margin.
+Mewn!

 # Margin trading update!